 How does it work?

-Ameren traditionally charges residential customers fixed electric supply rates that change only twice a year.
-(See Ameren’s current fixed electric rate on the Electric page of CUB’s website, CitizensUtilityBoard.org.)
-But Power Smart Pricing customers pay a market price that can change every hour.
-The program uses “day-ahead” prices, meaning the price for each hour of the day is set the night before.
+Ameren traditionally charges residential customers default fixed electric supply rates that change two-to-three times a year.
+PSP customers pay a market price that can change every hour, and the price for each hour of the day is set the night before.

-This price variability may sound scary, but for most of the year the hourly rate is lower than Ameren’s default fixed rate.
+Price variability may sound scary, but most of the year, the hourly rate is lower than Ameren’s default fixed rate.

 How can I save money in the program?

-Power Smart Pricing also provides tips on cutting your energy costs and personalized online account information to track whether or not you are saving under the program.
+PSP also provides tips and personalized online account information to track your savings.

 Is Power Smart Pricing right for me?

-The program may not be right for customers who need to use their dishwasher or air conditioning often during peak-usage times, when the market price of power at that moment could be well beyond the regular utility flat rate.
+PSP may not be right for customers who need to use big appliances during peak-usage times when the market price of power is beyond Ameren’s fixed rate.

 What are the program's requirements?